-7.1.8.
+7.1.9.
 Species at Risk

-- a list of all potential or known species at risk that appear on federal or provincial lists that may be affected by the project (fauna and flora), using existing data and literature as well as surveys to provide current field data; - a list of all federal species designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) for listing on Schedule 1 of the Species at Risk Act.
-This will include those species in the risk categories of extirpated, endangered, threatened and of special concern.11 In addition, for the purposes of the provincial environmental assessment, list any species designated by the Nova Scotia Endangered Species Act, 1998 and listed as S1, S2 or S3 by the Atlantic Canada Conservation Data Centre; - any published studies that describe the regional importance, abundance and distribution of species at risk including recovery strategies or plans.
-The existing data must be supplemented by surveys, if required; and - residences, seasonal movements, movement corridors, habitat requirements, key habitat areas, identified critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.
+- a list of all species at risk listed under the Species at Risk Act (fauna and flora) that may be affected by the project, using existing data and literature as well as surveys to provide current field data; - a list of all species assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as extirpated, endangered, threatened and of special concern7; - any published studies that describe the regional importance, abundance and distribution of species at risk including recovery strategies or plans.
+The existing data must be supplemented by surveys, as required; and - information on residences, seasonal movements, movement corridors, habitat requirements, key habitat areas, identified critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.